datirium/workflows/README.md

 ### Metadata

-To extend user interface (dynamic form) with extra input fields not required by a workflow ```'sd:metadata'``` field were introduced.
+To extend user interface (dynamic form) with extra input fields not required by a workflow, the ```'sd:metadata'``` field was introduced.
-It defines a list of workflow templates where ```inputs``` object is used for constructing and storing extra fields with an original workflow.
+It defines a list of workflow templates where the ```inputs``` object is used for constructing and storing extra fields with an original workflow.

 #### Example of 'metadata' template for user interface:

+> chipseq-header.cwl
 ```yaml
 cwlVersion: v1.0
 class: Workflow